Skip to content

 More computers with better quality resources can be added to allow for even more processing power.

-Most modern supercomputers can be more accurately described as performance clusters, as single machines cannot practically deliver the same processing power.
+Most modern supercomputers can be more accurately described as performance clusters, as single server machines cannot practically deliver the same processing power.

 Is Clustered Hosting Right For You?

-Clustered hosting can be very powerful.
+clustered web hosting can be very powerful.
 It is a great option for businesses and websites where having the highest amount of uptime is critically important.

 However, if your just starting out it can be a very costly option and there are many more affordable options which may be better better for your needs.